Influence of topological degeneracy on the boundary Berezinskii-Kosterlitz-Thouless quantum phase transition of a dissipative resonant level: Coupling the DRLM dot to an Andreev bound state

+which grows when the energy decreases.
+For a more intuitive understanding, we plot the RG flow of $\varepsilon$ and $V_L$ in Fig.~\ref{fig:abs_situations}, where $\varepsilon \tau_c = 0.2$, and we have assumed the left-right symmetry $V_L \tau_c = V_R \tau_c = 0.2$, to focus on the influence of the finiteness of $\varepsilon$.
+Clearly, $\varepsilon$ has become rather significant [in Fig.~\ref{fig:abs_situations}(a)], while $V_L$ remains rather small [in Fig.~\ref{fig:abs_situations}(b)].
+As the consequence, the value of $\varepsilon$, which might be small initially, becomes significant at low energies, thus suppressing tunneling through the resonant level.
+Physically, the relevance of $\varepsilon$ can be understood via the corresponding g-theorem in Figs.~\ref{fig:abs_situations}(c) and \ref{fig:abs_situations}(d).
+Briefly, when $t_1 \neq t_2$, the zero-energy Andreev bound state and the fine-tuned dot combine into a unique ground state.
+The zero-conductance phase [Fig.~\ref{fig:abs_situations}(d)] then has a smaller degeneracy ($g = 1$) than that of the ballistic-transmission phase [($ 1 < g < \sqrt{2}$), Fig.~\ref{fig:abs_situations}(c)].
+The zero-conductance phase is thus the preferred phase at zero temperature, which greatly contrasts that of the Majorana situation.

 Specially, these two energies only equal when $\epsilon_\text{dot} \epsilon_\text{ABS} + t_1^2 = t_2^2$, leading to an accidental degenerate state.
-We emphasize, however, that this accidental degenerate situation will not sabotage the MZM evidence in real experiments.
-Indeed, in real experiments, the tuning of $V_L$ and $V_R$, with which the phase diagram is detected, will effectively tune the dot energy $\epsilon_\text{dot}$~\cite{Mebrahtu12S} (, and may also influence $\epsilon_\text{ABS}$).
+However, this accidental degeneracy will neither simply the observation of the BKT transition, nor undermine the credibility of the extended ballistic-transmission phase as an MZM evidence.
+Indeed, on one hand, although this accidental degeneracy can relax the left-right symmetry requirement to observe the BKT transition, its realization introduces extra complexities.
+On the other hand, in real experiments, the tuning of $V_L$ and $V_R$, with which the phase diagram is detected, will effectively tune the dot energy $\epsilon_\text{dot}$ (which may also influence $\epsilon_\text{ABS}$).
+Indeed, the cross-talk between different gates is an experimentally common phenomenon (see, e.g., Ref.~\cite{SMebrahtu12}).
 As the consequence, we expect that the accidental degenerate situation only leads to scattered full-transmission points in phase space, being distinct from the real MZM situation.

 Following analysis above, we clearly see that the Majorana-induced modification of the low-temperature RG flow, physically explained in Fig.~3, does require the presence of a topological degeneracy.
 A fine-tuned trivial ABS ($\epsilon_\text{ABS} = 0$) instead leads to always the isolated impurity phase.